MatthewSloyan/MNIST-image-recognition-web-application/README.md

 To help with the project I researched more about the MNIST dataset with help from the sources on Moodle.
 From this I found out more about how it's compressed and the possible ways to read it.
 With help from the video on Moodle I began coding a basic C program that reads in the bytes for the uncompressed training dataset of images.
 The results correlated with the sample data on the MNIST website, so it was a success.
 I then went on to code a similar program in Python from what I had learn which allowed me to display the results visually using matplotlib.
 As it's been read in correctly, I can move onto training the dataset using Keras.

 #### Week of 13-10-19 to 20-10-19
 I wanted to learn more about how Keras works in the background and how neural networks work in general.
-An interesting link I found was in relation to the theory of neural networks and machine learning based off the MNIST dataset, it doesn't go into any details of how to code a solution but the insights and explanations where very useful for developing my own model.
-[Neural networks and deep learning][1] To learn more about Keras I also looked up some of the possible activation functions (linear, relu and softmax), loss functions (categorical_crossentropy) and optimizers (adam) that could be used.
+An interesting link I found was in relation to the theory of neural networks and machine learning based off the MNIST dataset, it doesn't go into any details of how to code a solution but the insights and explanations where very useful for developing my own model. [(Neural networks and deep learning).](http://neuralnetworksanddeeplearning.com/chap1.html) To learn more about Keras I also looked up some of the possible activation functions (linear, relu and softmax), loss functions (categorical_crossentropy) and optimizers (adam) that could be used.
 An outline of how each of these works and why I chose them can be found in the Jupyter Notebook in this repository.

 With this knowledge I began to create a model using Keras, I used help from the official documentation and the videos on Moodle which gave me a good basis, but my own research really solidified how it all works.
 I set up the input layer with 784 inputs which is each pixel (28 x 28).
 I then set up the hidden layers and finally an output layer of 10 neurons which will represents the numbers 0-9.
 Using this model, I reshaped the training data into the a two-dimensional numpy array consisting of 784 indexes.
 With this the data could be fed in the neural network and trained.
 From basic tests the results were promising accuracy of 94% but I will try and improve this with time.